getsentry/rfcs/text/0129-video-replay-envelope.md

 ## Using a video, with EnvelopeItem:ReplayVideo

-- From the SDK, we should be able to use a new envelope item type, [`ReplayVideo`](https://github.com/getsentry/relay/blob/5fd3969e88d3eea1f2849e55b61678cac6b14e44/relay-server/src/envelope.rs#L115C5-L115C20) to transport the video data.
+- From the SDK, we would send a new envelope item type, [`ReplayVideo`](https://github.com/getsentry/relay/blob/5fd3969e88d3eea1f2849e55b61678cac6b14e44/relay-server/src/envelope.rs#L115C5-L115C20) to transport the video data.
   The envelope item would consist of a single header line (JSON), followed by a new line and the raw video data.
   - The header should contain at least the following metadata:
     - the raw size of the video data